-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
-(DESCRIBING EXPERIENCE) 1, 3, 4 give or seek personal views and opinions in discussing topics of interest.
-(INFORMAL DISCUSSION) 1, 2, 3 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+(DESCRIBING EXPERIENCE) 1, 3, 4 express and respond to feelings such as surprise, happiness, sadness, interest and indifference.
+(CONVERSATION) 2 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 1, 3 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
 (INFORMAL DISCUSSION) 4 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
 (UNDERSTANDING CONVERSATION) 2

-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
 (DESCRIBING EXPERIENCE) 8 W6 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
+(CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 9 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
 (INFORMAL DISCUSSION) 2, 3, 4, 7 W1, W2, W3, W5, W8, W9 find out and pass on detailed factual information.
-(INFORMATION EXCHANGE) 9, 10, 11 W7, W8 Writing write notes conveying simple information of immediate relevance to friends, service people, teachers and others who feature in his/her everyday life, getting across comprehensibly the points he/she feels are important.
-(NOTES, MESSAGES AND FORMS) 6 W1 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
-(UNDERSTANDING CONVERSATION) 2, 5 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 9 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(INFORMATION EXCHANGE) 10, 11 Writing write notes conveying simple information of immediate relevance to friends, service people, teachers and others who feature in his/her everyday life, getting across comprehensibly the points he/she feels are important.
+(NOTES, MESSAGES AND FORMS) 6 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
+(UNDERSTANDING CONVERSATION) 2, 5 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 12 W4